hoothin/UserScripts/Pagetual/README.md

 history
 --
 Set to 0 then history writing will be disable.
 Set to 1 then history writing will be enable.
 No matter what value is the general option.

+lockScroll
+--
+Set to true if you don't want the page to auto scroll when navigate to next page

+wheel
+--
+Set to true so the next page action will only effect when the mouse wheel roll

 child script
 --